hetmanskyi-cloud/AWS/terraform/templates/README.md

 - WordPress deployment script is either downloaded from S3 or embedded locally based on enable_s3_script variable
 - Healthcheck file is either fetched from S3 or embedded depending on the same condition
-- Secrets retrieval is dynamically configured through the secrets.tf block in the main module, which passes the Secrets Manager ARN to the template only if secret usage is enabled.
+- Secrets retrieval is dynamically configured through the secrets.tf block in the main module, which passes the Secrets Manager name to the template only if secret usage is enabled.

 ---